jazzband/website/docs/about/faq.md

 First [login with GitHub](/account/login) and then follow the instructions on your [account dashboard](/account).

+### How do I transfer a project to Jazzband?
+Full instructions for transferring a repository can be found on the [guidelines page](/about/guidelines).
+You should transfer your project to the Jazzband organization on GitHub, and then the Jazzband bot will open an issue with the outstanding tasks to complete the transfer.

 ### Does the Jazzband have a code of conduct?

 Yes, the Jazzband follows a [Contributor Code of Conduct](/about/conduct)